-It can be hard for the other drivers out there like me, who didn’t have much experience with larger vehicles prior to RVing.
-I was a compact car driver before, so I wondered, “Could I ever really be comfortable driving a 27-foot-long house on wheels down the road at 60 mph…while towing our car?”
+It can be hard for the drivers out there like me, who didn’t have much experience with larger vehicles prior to RVing.
+I was a compact car driver before, so I wondered, “Could I ever really be comfortable driving a house on wheels down the road at 60+ mph?”

-The first couple times I drove a class A motorhome, I was ready to give back the keys and camp out of our Jeep with a tent.
-No way did I trust myself driving something that gargantuan with our family and all our worldly possessions in it – while towing our only car behind it, no less!
+The first couple times I drove a class A motorhome, I was ready to give back the keys and camp out of a tent.
+No way did I trust myself driving something that gargantuan with my family and our possessions in it – while towing a car behind it, no less!
 As with anything, practice is your best friend when learning a new (and scary) skill.
-Over time it’s gotten a little more comfortable each time I take the wheel.
-Now I barely even think about it, unless weather or traffic conditions are bad, or we’re on a narrow or low-clearance stretch of road.
+Over time it got a little more comfortable each time I took the wheel.
+Now I barely even think twice about driving an oversized vehicle, unless weather or traffic conditions are bad, or we’re on a narrow or low-clearance stretch of road.

 Nikki of Gone With The Wynns –